jclawson/hazeltask/README.md

 It is modeled after the ExecutorService API but adds a lot of missing features the built in Hazelcast executor service doesn't provide such as:
 - Failover capabilities when nodes go down.
 No lost work!
-- Work distribution loadbalancing with customizable routers (RoundRobin implementation provided)
+- Work distribution loadbalancing with customizable prioritizers (RoundRobin, Enum, and Fair provided)
 - Local Partitioned queues for customizable task execution selection
 - No more MemberLeftExceptions when waiting on Futures!
 Work will be redistributed to another member and executed returning the result to your Future
+- Google Guava ListenableFuture support
 - Distribution of work done via push as work is added
 - No cluster locking.
-Little contention on cluster wide resources.
+Little contention on cluster wide resources
-- Configurable to favor speed or redundancy
 - Work Bundling capabilities!
 Sometimes its more efficient to combine several tasks into a single task.
 This is now possible with the DistributedWorkBundler.

 Example Use Case: